zama1024/DOMinator/README.md

 The third use of `$d` takes in a string of HTML code, builds `HTMLElement`(s) from the code, and then wraps the `HTMLElement`(s) in a `DOMNodeCollection` object.

-The final use of `$l` is as tool to queue functions to run once the DOM is fully loaded.
+The final use of `$l` is as a tool to queue functions to run once the DOM is fully loaded.

 ### DOM Traversal